genotyper/S.f.dalquesti/README.md

-Click on the "Code" button, then "Download zip" to download all supplementary material for McDonald et al. 2024
+Click on the "Code" button, then "Download ZIP" to download all supplementary material for McDonald et al. 2024